Museum Innviertler Volkskundehaus

 Description

-Embark on a journey through time through the history of the town of Ried and the culture of the Innviertel.
+Embark on a journey through the history of the town of Ried and the culture of the Innviertel region.
 Highlights include the collection of Schwanthal sculptures and the Silent Night Nativity scene.
-The gallery offers a representative cross-section of the Innviertel art scene and shows artists such as Alfred Kubin and Margret Bilger.
+The gallery offers a representative cross-section of the Innviertel's art scene and features artists such as Alfred Kubin and Margret Bilger.

 Physical accessibility